Press Kit

 Title: Searching for Afunakwa

-Run time: 47 minutes
+Runtime: 47 minutes

 Status: Forthcoming

-Searching for Afunakwa Trailer- Private Vimeo Link
+Searching for Afunakwa Trailer - Private Link / Embed

-Searching for Afunakwa Full Documentary - Private Vimeo Link
+Searching for Afunakwa - Full Documentary - Private Vimeo Link

 THE MUSIC